Dynamic-maturational model of attachment and adaptation: DMM contributions to the development of attachment theory

 Crittenden and colleagues have advanced attachment knowledge in numerous ways.
 Crittenden and Landini describe many of these in their 2011 book Assessing Adult Attachment: A Dynamic-Maturational Approach to Discourse Analysis.

 Focus on danger: The DMM focus on danger, rather than safety, orients an understanding of the attachment system in a way that is practical and useful for understanding response to threat and conflict.
 Bowlby focused on danger, but other subsequent models changed the focus to safety.
 The DMM focus on danger is consistent with other biopsychosocial models, such as the polyvagal theory which describes opposing nervous system features which activate in contexts of safety or danger.

 Clarification of terminology: The DMM avoids older attachment terms such as secure vs insecure, attachment categories and measures, attachment disorders, disorganized attachment, internal working models, and top level terms such as avoidant and ambivalent.
 It uses terms such as pathways of development instead of developmental trajectories.

 Development of lifespan attachment assessments: Crittenden and colleagues developed a comprehensive lifespan set of attachment assessments (described below), and enhanced existing assessments.
 Since theory leads scientific inquiry, and scientific findings add to theory, DMM assessments contributed to more detailed theory.

 Maturational and changeable: DMM-attachment recognizes that humans are able to utilize more and more sophisticated self-protective attachment strategies as they age.
 Hence, attachment patterns can become increasingly complex with age.
 Infants begin with instinctive strategies such as smiling and reaching, and through behavioral learning develop an increasing array of ways to gain protection from danger from their caregivers.
 Thought and communication patterns are eventually added to a person's available strategies.
-People can change their primary strategy, add additional strategies, and reorganize from and A-C strategy to a B strategy.
+People can change their primary strategy, add additional strategies, and reorganize from an A-C strategy to a B strategy.

 Strategies: Strategies are the ways people get their needs met.
 Self-protective strategies are not diagnoses or mental health disorders.
 The strategies may be quite functional in certain types of relationships, and dysfunctional in other relationships if not adjusted.
 Selecting a specific response in a specific situation is not necessarily dictated by a strategy preference, it is situation and context driven, which Crittenden describes as a dispositional representation (DR).
 Crittenden expanded and more finely defined attachment strategies (or patterns), as noted below.

 Detailed strategies: The DMM described known behaviors with more specificity, identified new attachment behaviors, and new attachment patterns.